The Greedy Ugly People

 "The Greedy Ugly People" is a single by British indie rock band Hefner.
 Released in 2000 by Too Pure, it was the second single from their album We Love the City.
+The song placed in UK singles chart and in BBC Radio 1 DJ John Peel's Festive Fifty chart.

-The b-side on the second compact disc, "Don’t Give Up On Us Babe", was originally recorded by David Soul, best known for his role as Hutch on the television series Starsky and Hutch.
+The b-side on the second compact disc, "Don’t Give Up On Us Babe", was originally recorded by David Soul.

 Track listing

 An alternate cover of the single.

 The single was released on four formats, two compact discs and two vinyl records.